Gasless Welding Wire

 What is Gasless MIG wire?

-It’s a flux-cored, self-shielded welding wire for use in MIG welding machines.
-While often referred to as gasless MIG wire, strictly speaking this term is not correct since 'MIG' stands for metal inert gas.
+Gasless "MIG" wire is a flux-cored, self-shielded welding wire for use in MIG welding machines.
+Strictly speaking this term is not correct since 'MIG' stands for metal inert gas.
 More correctly, gasless wire is a self-shielded FCAW wire; flux cored arc wire.
 The flux contained within the hollow wire reacts with the welding arc to form a slag and also create a gas shield to protect the weld pool from the atmosphere until it has solidified.

 Where is Gasless Wire used?